adriannabronowicka/dannys-diner-sql/README.md

 | C          | 2021-01-07 | ramen       | 12    | N      | NULL   |

 ## 🔍 Key Insights
+- Ramen is the most frequently purchased menu item overall.
+- Customer A spent the most.
+- Customer B visited the restaurant most often.
+-

 ## 🚀 Project Purpose
 This project is part of my SQL portfolio and demonstrates practical skills in: